sunsuk7tp/MyCassandra/README.md

 - MySQL automally make table according to the above prameters.

 ## 3) mysql setup.
+    mysql> GRANT cassandra_user;
+    mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml mysql> CREATE DATABASE mykeyspace;

 1. You make mysql user, 'cassandra_user'.
 2. The cassandra_user needs to hava all privileges.
 3. For quickly starting, you should specify 'root'.
 4. You make database by the keyspaces.
 5. In the above example, you must make 'mykeyspace' database.

-    mysql> GRANT cassandra_user;
-    mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml mysql> CREATE DATABASE mykeyspace;
+(0.6 only)

 ## 4) run.
+    $ ./bin/cassandra

 - You can run MyCassandra as Cassandra.

-    $ ./bin/cassandra

 ## 5) schema load.
 (0.7~)
     $ ./bin/schmatool localhost 8080 import

 ## 6) dynamicaly create keyspace/columnfamily (0.7~)